 1 9-oz. box of frozen corn

 - Heat a large pot over high heat and add the oil, spreading it so that it evenly coats the bottom of the pot.

-- When the oil is hot, add the onion, red bell pepper, green pepper, celery, and turkey.
-Cook, stirring often, until the turkey has lost its pinkness and is cooked through — about 2 minutes.
+- When the oil is hot, add the onion, red bell pepper, green pepper, celery, and turkey and cook, stirring often, until the turkey has lost its pinkness and is cooked through - about 2 minutes.